laravel/docs/migrations.md

 #### Available Column Types

-Of course, the schema builder contains a variety of column types that you may specify when building your tables:
+The schema builder contains a variety of column types that you may specify when building your tables:

 Command  |  Description
 -------  |  -----------